 Over the past two years, when I realized several of those big life fears (I watched the love of my life die, quick and gruesome…then…he came back to life! wait, wha?), the place that slipped was eating (of course!).
 In my despair, movement-related self-care was also just too hard to keep up.
 I moved a little but not enough – and I just could not find the joy I always felt with dance, movement and fitness.

-Through this time, my A1c creeped up.
+Through this time, my A1c crept up.
 While I know in great detail how to address it (hello, moderating carbohydrates and moving more) it hasn’t been easy.
 My progress until now has been rather slow.
-One thing that I’ve experience (I think) is how someone feels when their blood sugar is on what I call the blood sugar roller-coaster, giving you prediabetes symptoms.
+One thing that I’ve experienced (I think) is how someone feels when their blood sugar is on what I call the blood sugar roller-coaster, giving you prediabetes symptoms.
 It is a profound feeling and impacted nearly every moment of my day, and has a set of unhelpful thoughts attached.

 While many people with prediabetes do not have symptoms, here are a few that can happen.